DMCB Counselling Service

 Welcome, and thank you for visiting.

-Sessions available from 8am - 6.30pm Tues-Fri, Sat 8-12noon.
+Sessions available from 8.30am - 5pm Mon-Fri, Sat 8-12noon.

-I am a fully insured, GDPR and BACP registered counsellor, which means I have met their criteria for qualified and experienced therapists and work in accordance with their ethical framework.
+I am a fully insured, GDPR and BACP registered counsellor, which means I have met the criteria for qualified and experienced therapists and work in accordance with their ethical framework.
 I am also a graduate member of the British Psychological Society.

 Speak in Confidence